danndalf/.dotfiles/README.md

 To add a dotfile to this collection, run:

-	$ dotadd ~/.screenrc
+	$ dotadd .screenrc

+To remove a dotfile from this collection, run:

+	$ dotrm .screenrc

 To push a change on a dotfile to the github repo, run:

-	$ dotpush ~/.screenrc "here is a description of what I changed"
+	$ dotpush .screenrc "here is a description of what I changed"

-To remove a dotfile from this collection, run:

-	$ dotrm ~/.screenrc

 To sync dotfiles with the github repo, run: